britram/rains-prototype/draft-trammell-rains-protocol.md

   configurable amount of hash functions from a specified hash family to generate a bit string encoding all contained assertions.

+# Zone

-A zone is the entire set of shards and assertions subject to a given authority within a given context.
+A zone is the entire set of shards, pshards, and assertions subject to a given authority within a given context.
+The majority of zones will be tiny.
+Thus, a zone can be used for both positive and negative answers as it contains all information about the zone while still being small.

 A zone has the following information elements: